-In part one of this two-part series about divorce in Georgia, we covered questions concerning marital fault, residence requirements, asset division, and if hiring a divorce attorney is necessary.
-This blog will cover additional subject matters such as when you can file for a divorce in Georgia, how long your case will take, and other frequently asked questions.
+In part one of this three-part series about divorce in Georgia, we covered questions concerning marital fault, residence requirements, asset division, and if hiring a divorce attorney is necessary.
+This blog will cover additional subject matters such as spousal support questions, when you can file for a divorce in Georgia, how long your case will take, and other frequently asked questions.
 Let’s dive in:

 The main factor contributing to the cost of the divorce is if it is contested or uncontested.